cloudflare/miniflare/docs/api.md

 ## Usage

-In all future examples, we'll assume NodeJS is running in ES module mode.
+In all future examples, we'll assume Node.js is running in ES module mode.
 You can do this by setting the `type` field in your `package.json`:

 ```json